NBGamer99/NBGamer99/README.md

 ### Hi There 👋

-I’m a Student at 1337 which is a part of 42network.
-I'm interested in programming, graphic design, and video editing.
-Currently, I am working on C project called "libft".
+I’m a Student at 1337 which is part of the 42network.
+I'm interested in programming, graphic designs, and video editing.

 Want to know more about me?